Ginklings/pysga/README.md

 This will install the kivy module and dependencies.
 For any error, consult de kivy documentation.

+ps: sometimes in enviromental ambient, the kivy kv-file is not loaded and the app crash.
+This is a bug that it will fix in future.

 ## App example:
 ```python
 from pysga.sgaApp import SearchGroupAlgorithmApp